Risk Free Bet up to $1,500

 - 49ers QB Jimmy Garoppolo Over/Under 20 Passing Attempts

 In both prop bets, the odds will typically be the same (around -110) no matter which side you back.
 You can see why player props are so popular for people who bet on NFL games, which is why you’ll see a ton of them week-in and week-out.
+Place over/under bets on the best sports betting apps and sites, depending on where you reside.

-Does Overtime Affect NFL Over/ Under Bets?
+Does Overtime Affect NFL Over/Under Bets?

 One thing that is important to know about NFL over/under bets is that any points that are scored in overtime count towards the point total.
 The final score is all that matters.
 With more and more games coming down to the final few minutes of the fourth quarter and overtime, it's essential to plan for the fact that overtime is possible, especially in games with close point spreads.